More Amazon shoppers are scamming sellers with fraudulent returns

 "Amazon sellers get all kinds of junk returned back to them," Wall Street Journal reporter Sebastian Herrera, the author of the report, told CBS News.

-He said another business owner that sells households items received cable boxes and dirty soap bars back from buyers making returns.
+He said another business owner that sells households items received cable boxes and dirty soap bars back from buyers making phony returns.
 "It's really anything you can imagine.
-People ship all kinds of junk back and they do it everyday."
+People ship all kinds of junk back and they do it every day."

 Sellers who get bogus returns lack much in the way of recourse.
 They can file what's called a return theft claim, but that doesn't guarantee they'll be made whole.